Crush Deadlines, Beat Writer's Block and Unlock Creativity

 B Vitamins

 B vitamins are critical for maintaining brain energy, healthy memory, and sharp thinking.
-Some subtances, like birth control pills, anti-inflammatories like aspirin and ibuprofen and antibiotics, alcohol, refined sugars, and stress can leach vitamin B from the body.
+Some substances, like birth control pills, anti-inflammatories like aspirin and ibuprofen and antibiotics, alcohol, refined sugars, and stress can leach vitamin B from the body.
 Mind Lab Pro's Biogenesis™ blend of B vitamins provides B12 for brain energy and circulation, B9 for sharp mental performance, and B6 for brain communication and emotional balance.

 More on Mind Lab Pro® Vitamin B6